terminusdb/terminusdb/README.md

 TerminusDB is a lightweight, high-speed immutable database.
 Our [delta-encoding](docs/whitepaper/terminusdb.pdf) approach makes branch, merge, push, pull, clone, time-travel and other git-like operations possible.

-Data collaboration is facilitated through [TerminusHub](https://terminusdb.com/hub), which is a freemium SaaS that allows users to manage access to databases and collaboratively work on shared resources.
+Data collaboration is facilitated through [TerminusHub](https://terminusdb.com/hub), which is a freemium service that allows users to manage access to databases and collaboratively work on shared resources.

 ## Why TerminusDB

 * Get started in minutes.
 Whatever language you're using or if you prefer our low-code console, TerminusDB is easy - you can have your database running in just a few minutes.
+And nothing will make you more productive
+* Powerful query allow you to search for repeating patterns using recursion
-* Generate forms, get validation, and use the flexible, surfable document interface (in console)
+* Generate forms, get data validation, and a flexible & surfable document interface (in console)
+* Visual tool to build complex data models, which are easy, maintainable and enforced
 * Data science/data engineering functionality directly in the database and via TerminusHub
-* Clone the production db, branch, merge, collaboration, lineage, versioning
+* Clone the production db, branch, merge, collaboration, lineage, versioning and time travel - Git-like revision control for large databases
 * New paradigm in data-centric application development